 Help Us Help You

 Better diagnostics for ASD based on laboratory-measured objective biomarkers can possibly enable researchers and clinicians to provide more precise and personalized treatment.
 You too can make a difference in the lives of children with ASD and their families by joining the Cell-El study.
-Cell-El is recruiting for two of our study cohorts.
-We are recruiting mothers, and their infants aged 10-19 months who have not been diagnosed with ASD but who have a sibling diagnosed with ASD.
-Cell-El is also recruiting children diagnosed with ASD between the ages of 2-18 years old whose parents are planning to take them privately to a clinic offering Stem Cell treatment for ASD.
+Cell-El is recruiting mothers and their infants aged 10-18 months who have not been diagnosed with ASD but who have a sibling diagnosed with ASD.

 Please contact Leah at [email protected] or fill out the form to find out about eligibility to participate in our diagnostic study and please help spread the word about the Cell-El study.
 Sharing our study will enable our important biomarker diagnostic tool to be integrated into autism treatment as quickly as possible.